FSTDT/more-interesting/README.md

 More Interesting allows users to participate without JavaScript.

+More Interesting displays 200 articles on the front page.
+This is in start contrast to other sites, which typically only show 25 articles on the front page.
+Pulling this off requires, and will continue to require, careful benchmarking and frontend design.

 ### Discussion and Ranking

 The biggest difference from the mold is how More Interesting's alternatives to Threading and Voting.